gedom2012/performanceTesting/README.md

 ## 📌 Performance Testing

-Tool box contains **Grafana K6** scripts to perform performance tests These scripts are intended for learning more about this tool.
+- Tool box contains **Grafana K6** scripts to perform performance tests.
+- These scripts are intended for learning more about this tool.

 ---